engramar/fcc_js1_palindrome/README.md

-# fcc_js1_palindrome
+# Palindrome Checker

-Free Code Camp

-JavaScript Algorithms and Data Structures Projects: Palindrome Checker
+## Free Code Camp JavaScript Algorithms and Data Structures Projects

 Return true if the given string is a palindrome.
 Otherwise, return false.